Enter the Story: The Divine Comedy (Miscellaneous)

 But The Divine Comedy's biggest problem - and, by extention, something that could well hamper a number of these releases - is how poorly it translates to the format.
 As an adventure, it's simply too slow, as you fiddle your way from screen to screen, occasionally backtracking, until you reach your next destination.
 There's no elegant build-up, no powerful climax.
 The only thought it'll ultimately leave you with is that, were Dante writing today, he'd do best to stick to poetry rather than video games.

-If you enjoyed this Enter the Story: The Divine Comedy review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Enter the Story: The Divine Comedy review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!